 Waterpark Attractions

 There are four separate waterpark areas at Wilderness in Wisconsin Dells.
 While the Waterdome and Klondike Kavern have a direct walkway between them, the Wild West is a considerable, albeit indoor, walk from the other two.
+You could also take a shuttle if you prefer.
 Cubby’s Cove is across the lake; you must take the shuttle to get there.
 For a full review, check out my dedicated review here.
 It includes recommendations for each park and for each age group.
 For a quick overview, read ahead.

-There are bathrooms with small changing rooms in each waterpark.
+Each waterpark has bathrooms with small changing rooms.
 There are a limited number of family room options.
-Lifevests for various sizes are available on a first-come, first-serve basis.
-They always had plenty when we went offseason, but if I was going on a peak week and needed a life vest, I would be sure to bring my own.
+Life vests in various sizes are available on a first-come, first-served basis.
+They always had plenty when we went offseason, but if I was going on a peak week and needed a life vest, I would consider bringing my own.
 There are lots of beach chairs and tables at each place.
 People tend to “claim” areas with their stuff, though, so seating isn’t always available.

-Klondike Kavern is near a bar and pizza restaurant, choose your own toppings yogurt bar, and the pottery painting area.
+Klondike Kavern is near a bar and pizza restaurant, a choose-your-own-toppings yogurt bar, and a pottery-painting area.
 It is conveniently located between the Waterdome and the Wild West and is close to many areas of the hotel.

-There is a bar/grill inside Cubby’s Cove.
+There is a bar/grill inside Cubby’s Cove, but it limits its hours to peak times, which we generally avoid.
 This waterpark is right next to the escape room.
-There is a gift store and small arcade nearby as well.
+There is a gift store and a small arcade nearby as well.

 Dry Activities at Wilderness

-The Wilderness Resort really shines in the number of available indoor and non-waterpark attractions.
+The Wilderness Resort really shines with the number of indoor and non-waterpark attractions available.
 There is something to fit every taste.
 Please take a look at my dedicated post on Wilderness’s indoor activities, including a price breakdown for the Fun Pass and height restrictions, or read ahead for an overview.

-WildKids is a place for both free and paid crafts as well as an area for younger kids to hang out, play, and watch TV.
+WildKids is near the main lobby and is a place for both free and paid crafts as well as an area for younger kids to hang out, play, and watch TV.
 The Go-Karts are multilevel and fun for a variety of ages.
 They are electric, which means they are quiet and don’t smell like gas.
-Finally, Take Flight, is a 4D film shot in high resolution giving you the experience of visiting some amazing places on all 7 continents.
+Take Flight is a 4D film shot in high resolution, giving you the experience of visiting some amazing places on all 7 continents.

 Most of the Activities are near the Wild West part of the Resort.
 This includes Laser Tag, Black Light Mini Golf, a ropes course, and a climbing wall.
-They also have an impressive play structure for 12 years and under.
+They also have an impressive play structure for children 12 years and under.
 This is one of the best we’ve seen, and it’s free for guests!
 There is another large arcade here as well.
+We loved their Laser Tag course.

 Near Klondike Kavern is Polka-A-Dots, which is a pottery and ceramics painting place.
-Prices are depending on what you pick to paint.
+Prices depend on what you pick to paint.

 Food Options at Wilderness and Wisconsin Dells

-Just because you may be coming for the kids doesn’t mean you can’t treat yourself.
+Just because you’re coming for the kids doesn’t mean you can’t treat yourself.
 There are plenty of options if you need a morning caffeine pick-me-up or an evening refreshment.
-My favorite coffee option is at Camp Social because they sell local Bella Goose Coffee.
+My favorite coffee option is at Camp Social, which sells local Bella Goose Coffee.
 The rest of the coffee joints sell Starbucks and can be found in Wild West, Wilderness on the Lake, and Glacier Canyon.

 Each waterpark has a bar, and you will see large margarita cups everywhere.
 These cups are huge and pricey, but you can refill them for a discount, so be sure to hang on to them.
 If you aren’t sure you want the massive mixer, they have a full-service bar with plenty of options.